BraydentheCao/Brayden-BSE-Portfolio/index.md

             # Next code is here
 ```

-The reason this code doesn't run is because immediately after, the "drive forward quickly" code runs, meaning the speed that it sets overrides the code here.
-This is good thing because otherwise the robot would constantly correct its orientation every single frame, and if the robot is extremely far away, then any slight unintended turn will cause the robot to realign over and over.
-This repition causes very little forward movement and forces the robot to shake in place
+The reason this code doesn't run is because it's immediately overriden by the "drive forward quickly" code.
+This is good actually a good thing because otherwise the robot would constantly correct its orientation every frame, and if the robot is extremely far away, any slight unintended turn will cause the robot to realign over and over again.
+This repitition causes very little forward movement and forces the robot to shake in place

 The "drive forward quickly" is really simple and runs immediately after the initial turn